Frequently Asked Questions (FAQs)

-"Will I have to strip off in every appointment?"
+"Will I have to get undressed at my appointment?"

 "Is iCaSH only a service for young people?"